The purpose of this article is to provide instructions on how to use the Function for Directories of Cisco 79XX phones.

 The second option in the main Directory menu is Received Calls.
 Once the Received Calls menu is open a log of the last 32 calls in which you and the caller were connected will be displayed.
 The three aforementioned soft keys Dial, Edit Dial, and Exit are also available in the Received Calls menu and function the same as previously described.

 The third option in the main Directory menu is Placed Calls.
 Once the Placed Calls menu is open a log of the last 32 records of numbers you placed a call to will be displayed.
 It will list all called numbers, even if you did not connect with the person you called or reach their voicemail.
 The Dial, Edit Dial, and Exit soft keys are also available in the Placed Calls menu and function the same as in the Missed and Received Calls menus; however, when placing the initial outbound call dial your dial out digit (8 or 9) and sometimes a 1 would have been used.
-Because the system stores these numbers and displays them as part of the dialed number, the Edit Dial soft key will not need to be used within the Placed Calls menu.
+As the system stores these numbers and displays them as part of the dialed number, the Edit Dial soft key will not need to be used within the Placed Calls menu.

 The last option in the main Directory menu is Corporate Directory.
 If you do not know the 4-digit extension of an internal user, you may find it in the Corporate Directory.
 Once the Corporate Directory menu is open you will be provided with a Directory Search.
 If you would like an entire list of your Corporate Directory simply select the Submit soft key.
-It will provide you a list that is alphabetical by last name.
+It will provide you a list that is alphabetical by the last name.
 You also have the option to search by entering in part of or the entire first and/or last name of the user.
-After entering in the search criteria press the Submit soft key.
+After entering the search criteria press the Submit soft key.
 Your phone may list several search results, in which case you should use the up or down arrows on the scroll button to browse through the results.
 When you find the desired user, you may pick up the handset and the call will be placed.
 You may also select the Dial soft key, which will call the number and also activate the speaker function.

-You may also be able to access a Corporate Directory by opening a line on your phone and then pressing 0 on your key pad.
+You may also be able to access a Corporate Directory by opening a line on your phone and then pressing 0 on your keypad.
 A line may be opened by picking up the handset, activating your headset, or by activating the speaker function.
 After pressing 0, the system will say “Who would you like to speak with?”
 Speak the name of the internal user you would like to call as their name is listed in the user directory.
 The system will then place a call to that user’s 4-digit extension.

 Your Corporate Directory may also be accessed via the MyCallTower Portal.
 See the MyCallTower Portal course for more information.